jonlpersson/ed-latimore/site/_posts/2021-12-03-major-lessons-from-daryl-davis-klandestine-relationships.md

 This interaction is important to note because it demonstrates the crux of Daryl's approach.
 Daryl wants to change the mindsets of people.
 He is humble enough to recognize that although a lot of legal change has occurred, our mindsets are changing too slowly.

 The solution, whatever it is, won't be with Daryl's method or activism alone.
 It won't be through new legislation and initiatives to dismantle white supremacy and systemic racism.
-But Daryl is doing what he knows best and making a dent in the scourge of racism.&nbsp;
+But Daryl is doing what he knows best and making a dent in the scourge of racism.

 *"Well I would hope that by the time I'm gone, things like this would not be as prevalent.
 But, if they are, perhaps this film will encourage others to do the same and do a better job than I've been able to do."*